Corporate Governance and Green Innovation

-We present evidence of corporate governance effects on firms’ environmental performance.
-Using changes in takeover legislation as exogenous variations in corporate governance quality, we show that worse-governed firms generate fewer green patents relative to all their innovations.
-This effect is greater for firms with a smaller share of institutional ownership, with a smaller stock of green patents, and operating in states with lower pollution abatement costs and in industries less dependent on energy inputs.
-Our results suggest that worse-governed managers avoid complex projects that would entail major changes in the organization and composition of the employment.
+We study the relationship between corporate governance and firms’ environmental innovation.
+Exploiting changes in antitakeover legislation in the US, we show that worse governed firms generate fewer green patents relative to all their innovations.
+This negative effect is greater for firms with a smaller share of institutional ownership, with a smaller stock of green patents, and with more binding financial constraints.
+Investigating regulatory and industry variations, we also find more pronounced effects for firms operating in states with lower pollution abatement costs, and in sectors less dependent on energy inputs.
+Overall, our results suggest that ineffective corporate governance may constitute a major obstacle to environmental efficiency.